cybertraining-dsc/sp21-599-358/project/index.md

 **Figure 3**

+### 4.5 Running Carla With Object Detection

+The directory structure for the CARLA for the project Looks

+Downloads
+|---CARLA_0.9.9
+|---WindowsNoEditor
+|---models-master
+|---protoc

 ## 5. Deep Learning Algorithm for Self Driving Cars

 To train the neural network for the self driving car there will be using a neural network that can learn from its previous iterations much like